This article is part of a series on Variables.

-Using that list of names, you can add /name/<VariableName> to the cURL command to get the default value for variable <VariableName>
+Using that list of names, you can add /name/<VariableName> to the cURL command to get the default value for variable <VariableName>:

 curl -X GET -o varlist.json -u api-user:api-password "http://<InstanceAddress>/rest/v1/group/name/<GroupName>/project/name/<ProjectName>/environment/name/<EnvironmentName>/variable/name/<VariableName>"

-This is not useful on its own but can be used to manipulate that Environment Variable in the ways shown below.
+This is not useful on its own, but can be used to manipulate that environment variable in the ways shown below.

-Add /value to get the default value for variable <VariableName>
+Add /value to get the default value for variable <VariableName>:

 curl -X GET -o varlist.json -u api-user:api-password "http://<InstanceAddress>/rest/v1/group/name/<GroupName>/project/name/<ProjectName>/environment/name/<EnvironmentName>/variable/name/<VariableName>/value"

-Or add /delete to delete the environment variable
+Add /delete to delete the environment variable:

 curl -X POST -u api-user:api-password "http://<InstanceAddress>/rest/v1/group/name/<GroupName>/project/name/<ProjectName>/environment/name/<EnvironmentName>/variable/name/<VariableName>/delete"